ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Compress telemetry data

-Sensor data is typically-structured and often contains duplciated blocks of data.
-In cases where a lot of sensor data is recorded, IPFS can reduce disk usage even more than simple compression [thanks to it's de-duplication techniques](http://blog.klaehn.org/2018/06/10/efficient-telemetry-storage-on-ipfs/).
+Sensor data is typically-structured and often contains duplicated blocks of data.
+In cases where a lot of sensor data is recorded, IPFS can reduce disk usage even more than simple compression [thanks to its de-duplication techniques](http://blog.klaehn.org/2018/06/10/efficient-telemetry-storage-on-ipfs/).

-## Decentralize your data, website or app
+## Decentralize your data

-By doing so, you increase availability in case your server runs into an issue, your ISP is unhappy with what you publish, or a hostile government forces it to take it down.
+By decentralizing your data, you increase availability in case your server runs into an issue, your ISP is unhappy with what you publish, or a hostile government issues a take-down-order.
 You will also decrease the load time for your swarm-connected users, and natively enable your app to work offline or on local networks.
-Depending on your app, your users can also reduce their storage requirements and download time thanks to native deduplication and caching.
-If hosted on the Ethereum Name System, users of the IPFS Companion or Metamask browser extensions will find it no matter what.
-Remember that your user will always be able to use the gateways such as IPFS website's or [CloudFlare's](https://www.cloudflare.com/distributed-web-gateway/) to access your app with unmodified browser if needed.
+Depending on your app, your users can also reduce their storage requirements and download time thanks to native de-duplication and caching.

-### Resources to do so

-#### Decentralized database
+### Decentralized database

+[OrbitDB](https://github.com/orbitdb/orbit-db) is a serverless, distributed, peer-to-peer database.
+OrbitDB uses IPFS as its data storage and IPFS Pubsub to automatically sync databases with peers.
+It's an eventually consistent database that uses CRDTs for conflict-free database merges, making OrbitDB an excellent choice for decentralized apps (dApps), blockchain applications, and offline-first web applications.
+There are Go and Javascript implementations available.

-[OrbitDB](https://github.com/orbitdb/orbit-db) is the go-to database on IPFS.
-You rip the benefits of decentralization and traditional databases.
-Several participants can work on the data offline, and it's synchronized when they come back online thanks to CRDT.
-There are a [Go](https://github.com/orbitdb/orbit-db) and a Javascript flavor.
-If you are using MongoDB, you might be more comfortable with [ThreadDB](https://docs.textile.io/threads/introduction/) or [AvionDB](https://github.com/dappkit/aviondb-onboard), which are unstructured databases built on top of IPFS.
+If you are currently using MongoDB, you might be more comfortable with [ThreadDB](https://docs.textile.io/threads/introduction/) or [AvionDB](https://github.com/dappkit/aviondb-onboard), which are unstructured databases built on top of IPFS.

-#### IPFS hosting with Textile
+### IPFS hosting with Textile

 [Textile](https://Textile.io) is a hosting company on IPFS developing the layers on top of IPFS.
-Among other things, they came up with [buckets](https://docs.textile.io/hub/buckets/), which are separated "cloud" environment.
-More generally, Textile has built an impressive toolset for dApp building and integration.
-See their [blog post](https://blog.textile.io/announcing-the-textile-protocol-hub/) for more information on this toolset.
+Among other things, they came up with separated _cloud_ environments called [buckets](https://docs.textile.io/hub/buckets/).
+Textile has also built an impressive toolset for [building decentralized applications and integrations](https://blog.textile.io/announcing-the-textile-protocol-hub/).

-#### Amazon S3 integration
+### AWS S3 integration

-If you are using AWS S3 connections for your cloud, you can use [this storage server](https://github.com/RTradeLtd/s3x) to replicate it to IPFS with minimal disruption of your workflow.
-It is forked from the popular object storage server MinIO by the long-standing IPFS company RTrade and should be eventually reintegrated into MinIO natively.
-The default pinning service is [Temporal](https://temporal.cloud/), but you can choose your own.
+If you are using Amazon Web Service's S3 connections for your cloud, you can use [RTrade's storage server](https://github.com/RTradeLtd/s3x) to replicate it on IPFS with minimal disruption to your workflow.
+It is forked from the popular object storage server [MinIO](https://min.io/) and will be re-integrated into MinIO natively sometime soon.

-#### Make IPFS alternative storage in your NextCloud app

-This is made possible by [this open-source project](https://github.com/justicenode/files_external_ipfs).
+### NextCloud integration

+JusticeNode has created [an extention](https://github.com/justicenode/files_external_ipfs) for the popular self-hosted cloud service NextCloud.
+This integration allows users to use IPFS as external storage.

-#### Deploy your GitHub website on IPFS
+### Deploy your GitHub website on IPFS

-With [Fleek](https://fleek.co/) (owned by Temporal.cloud), you write your website on Github, then deploy it on IPFS in a few clicks.
-Upon updating it on GitHub, it's updated online too.

-#### Build your app on IPFS and publish it on Ethereum

-[Embark](https://github.com/embarklabs/embark) is a framework for Javascript and Solidity application.
-The logic is on Ethereum thanks to smart contracts, and assets and data are stored on IPFS thanks to OrbitDB.

-#### Move your Vue or Gatsby website to IPFS
+[Fleek.co](https://fleek.co/) allows you to effortlessly build sites & apps on IPFS.
+The workflow is similar to that of Netlify: developers can link their GitHub project to Fleek and have it automatically built and deployed on IPFS whenever a change is made to a specific branch.
+Fleek also comes with ENS and domain name integration.

+### Ethereum and Solidity specific applications

+[Embark](https://framework.embarklabs.io/) is an all-in-one developer platform for building and deploying decentralized applications.
+It currently integrates with Ethereum blockchains, decentralized storage like IPFS, and decentralized communication platforms like Whisper and Orbit.

+### Static-site generators

-Several plugins exist to decentralize your website built with a popular framework.
-[Here](https://github.com/cwaring/vuepress-plugin-ipfs) is one for Vue and [here](https://github.com/moxystudio/gatsby-plugin-ipfs) is one for Gatsby.
+Several plugins exist to decentralize your website built with popular static-site generators like [VuePress](https://github.com/cwaring/vuepress-plugin-ipfs) or [Gatsby](https://github.com/moxystudio/gatsby-plugin-ipfs).

-#### Register your domain on a blockchain, and your website on IPFS

-The Ethereum Name Service is now the standard for decentralizing domain names (meaning the address of your website) without needing the centralized DNS.
-You can see a (technical) demo of the concept [here](https://www.youtube.com/watch?v=3AS2BD22DZg), and a presentation [here](https://github.com/ipfs/camp/blob/master/LIGHTNING_TALKS/ipfscamp2019-lightningtalk-ensipfs.pdf).
-IPFS-upgraded browsers like [Brave](https://brave.com) or [Opera](https://www.opera.com) can resolve them natively, and any browser with the [IPFS Companion extension](https://github.com/ipfs-shipyard/ipfs-companion) can as well.

-[Unstoppable Domains](https://unstoppabledomains.com/) is another solution letting you easily deploy your website on IPFS.
-You will also need a browser extension to access the website.

-#### Build a dApp
+## Build a dApp

 There are many available frameworks to build decentralized apps on IPFS.
 See for example [Dappkit](https://dappkit.io/), [Fission](https://fission.codes/), [Fleek](https://fleek.co/), or [Textile](https://textile.io/).

-### Examples of projects doing so

-#### Share photos with friends, comment them and interact
+### Share photos with friends, comment them and interact

 [Textile](https://textile.io/) is one of the oldest company building with IPFS.
 It developed the concept of Threads to transform IPFS into a social network featuring feeds and events.
-They built the [first app](https://github.com/textileio/photos) on top of it letting you privately share photos with your friends: Textile Photos.
+They built the [first app](https://github.com/textileio/photos) on top of it, letting you privately share photos with your friends: Textile Photos.

-#### SecureMyState
+### SecureMyState

 This award-winning working prototype of an app for government/citizens communication was built in two days during the [DenverETH 2020](https://ethdenver.com/) hackathon.
 It lets Colorado citizens manage state-owned data about themselves, such as their driving license status or business registration.

 You can see its [code](https://github.com/twos-complement/eth-denver-2020), or a [slide presentation](https://www.figma.com/proto/usEzmsRYQCe3MP8qp4ur5H/Advance-Colorado?node-id=76%3A5625&viewport=143%2C-89%2C0.049727652221918106&scaling=scale-down).

-#### Marketplace
+### Marketplace

 [Haven](https://gethaven.app/) is a privacy-focused mobile app for shopping.
 Haven doesn't know its users' buying history, let them pay in cryptos, and doesn't take cut on the sales.

-#### Torrent tracker hub
+### Torrent tracker hub

 [BitTorrent](https://en.wikipedia.org/wiki/Bittorrent) is a powerful P2P file-sharing technology, but it works better with the help of centralized "trackers" helping users know who has what.
 Some people tried with some success to decentralize them.
 You can find their working prototype [here](https://github.com/urbanguacamole/torrent-paradise).

-#### COVID-19 tracker
+### COVID-19 tracker

 This dead-simple tracker API lets any IPFS node request the latest data about the COVID-19 pandemics.
 See the code on [GitHub](https://github.com/RTradeLtd/ipcoronafs).

-#### Make your software distribution more distributed
+### Make your software distribution more distributed

 This simple [GitHub Action](https://github.com/marketplace/actions/upload-to-ipfs) lets you upload your GitHub Releases on IPFS automatically.

-#### Backup you Wolfram data
+### Backup you Wolfram data

 In a recent update, Wolfram let users store their computation or assets on IPFS.
 Check out the [version notes](https://writings.stephenwolfram.com/2020/03/in-less-than-a-year-so-much-new-launching-version-12-1-of-wolfram-language-mathematica/) to know how.

-#### Music streaming platform
+### Music streaming platform

 [Audius](https://audius.co/) is a music streaming platform built on IPFS, where artists are in control, where no fees are taken by the platform, and where listeners can enjoy their music while offline.

-#### Music player
+### Music player

 [Diffuse.sh](https://diffuse.sh/) is an online music player that you can connect to your music repositories to listen to it from anywhere.
 You can now connect it to IPFS repositories.

 ## Decentralize the Web itself

-Some core pieces of the Web are still centralized, making it more prone to break or being censored.
-IPFS can help and make the Web more resilient.
+Some core pieces of the web are still centralized, making it more prone to break or being censored.
+IPFS can help and make the web more resilient.

 ### Examples of projects

-#### Decentralize the DNS
+### Decentralize the DNS

-The [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) (DNS) is one of the most centralized pieces of the Web.
-By having to ask a central place to know where to find  "google.com" or "facebook.com", it is a central point of failure, be it a technical incident, malicious hack, or voluntary censorship.
+The [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) (DNS) is one of the most centralized pieces of the web.
+By having to ask a central place to know where to find  `google.com` or `facebook.com`, it is a central point of failure, be it a technical incident, malicious hack, or voluntary censorship.
 Backing the DNS on IPFS could improve its availability.
 A [prototype](https://www.npmjs.com/package/orbitdns) for Javascript has been published on npm.

-#### Archive the web
+### Archive the web

-Thanks to deduplication, IPFS is a powerful tool for archiving the Web.
+Thanks to de-duplication, IPFS is a powerful tool for archiving the web.
 The [InterPlanetary Wayback](https://github.com/oduwsdl/ipwb) is tackling this endeavor.

-#### Fight censorship
+### Fight censorship

 Wikipedia is not accessible in Turkey for a few years, but the Protocol Labs is hosting a mirror of several languages on IPFS.
 See the original [blog post](https://blog.ipfs.io/24-uncensorable-wikipedia/) and the [project code](https://github.com/ipfs/distributed-wikipedia-mirror).

-#### Build an alternative ISP
+### Build an alternative ISP

 [Althea](https://althea.net/about) is building an alternative [Internet Service Provider](https://en.wikipedia.org/wiki/Internet_service_provider) (ISP) in the US as the low level of competition brings the quality of service down and prices up.
 Althea especially targets rural areas, where the coverage by traditional ISP is low.

 ## Blockchain use-cases

 IPFS is a natural fit for [blockchain](https://en.wikipedia.org/wiki/Blockchain) use cases.
 The common state of the chain is distributed on-chain among participants, and specific data is stored on IPFS.
-Thanks to content addressing, the blockchain only needs to store the IPFS multihash, and users are sure to fetch correct data from any of their peers.
+Thanks to content addressing, the blockchain only needs to store the IPFS multi-hash, and users are sure to fetch correct data from any of their peers.
 This architecture is becoming a de facto standard for blockchain apps based on Ethereum.

-### Examples of projects

-#### Create a global market place for data storage
+### Create a global market place for data storage

 [Filecoin](https://filecoin.io/) is not only a blockchain on IPFS.
 It is the blockchain *of* IPFS.
 Filecoin lets any storage owner host data for users who need additional space.
 It is one of the reasons IPFS exists in the first place and will be a great accelerator of the IPFS growth once fully online later this year.
 The project is developed by [Protocol Labs](https://protocol.ai/), which are stewarding the development of IPFS.
 Textile.io is building the [Powergate](https://blog.textile.io/filecoin-developer-tools-concepts/) tool for your app to interact with Filecoin once the main net is launched.

-#### Reconcile IoT and privacy
+### Reconcile IoT and privacy

 The [Iotex](https://www.iotex.io/) blockchain wants to build an ecosystem where IoT data are owned by their respective owners.
 Data of their hardware devices such as cameras can be stored on local hardware, backed up to cloud, or to IPFS.
 Future integration with Filecoin will further reinforce the ownership of data by the users.

-#### Send cryptos to a human-readable address
+### Send cryptos to a human-readable address

 This project lets you have a human-readable Ethereum address, so people don't have to send it to a long, error-prone address.
 You can check it [here](https://devfolio.co/submissions/humanize-pay).

-#### Make AI an online service
+### Make AI an online service

 [MindSync](https://mindsync.ai/) wants to build a blockchain hosting AI competitions and let AI skills offer and demand meet.
 Consumers can hire specialists per task, and they are paid in cryptos.

-#### Create a decentralized exchange for Ethereum ERC20 tokens
+### Create a decentralized exchange for Ethereum ERC20 tokens

 This [project](https://github.com/5daytech/udex-app-android) is still in a very early phase but may inspire some of you.

-#### A platform for exchanging notes, courses, and more for education
+### A platform for exchanging notes, courses, and more for education

 [RocketShoes](https://www.rocketshoes.io/) is an education platform where students produce and tag learning materials, assignments, notes, and digital assets.
 These are stored on IPFS, and the blockchain ensures the timestamping, proof of ownership, and incentivization layer.

-#### Distribute IoT data
+### Distribute IoT data

-The Tangle (the distributed ledger of the [IOTA](https://www.iota.org/) network) supports hosting IoT data on IPFS, again for better availability, deduplication, etc. You can find out more [here](https://github.com/iotaledger/poc-ipfs).
+The Tangle (the distributed ledger of the [IOTA](https://www.iota.org/) network) supports hosting IoT data on IPFS, again for better availability, de-duplication, etc. You can find out more [here](https://github.com/iotaledger/poc-ipfs).

-#### Query the DWeb across blockchains
+### Query the DWeb across blockchains

 [TheGraph](https://thegraph.com/) wants to enable users to look for information on any blockchain or distributed service thanks to their query language GraphQL and the indexations of the chains thanks to IPFS.

-#### Proof of ownership
+### Proof of ownership

 With IPFS and a blockchain, you can prove ownership of a file at a certain time without disclosing it.
 See here an [example of implementation](https://github.com/mustafarefaey/PrivateStamp).

-#### Proof of "humanness"
+### Proof of _humanness_

 [Idena](https://idena.io/) is a blockchain to prove that you are human (which is distinct from DID).
 It uses IPFS under the hood.

-#### Build Smart City apps
+### Build Smart City apps

-[Robonomics](https://robonomics.network/) is building a framework on top of Ethereum and IPFS for [smart cities](https://en.wikipedia.org/wiki/Smart_city) apps to easily exchange data (from sensors or computation for example).
+[Robonomics](https://robonomics.network/) is building a framework on top of Ethereum and IPFS for [smart cities](https://en.wikipedia.org/wiki/Smart_city) apps to easily exchange data (from sensors or computation, for example).

-#### Make a decentralized prediction market
+### Make a decentralized prediction market

 [Augur](https://www.augur.net/) is a blockchain and decentralized market where you can bet on anything or request prediction from the crowd wisdom.
 Like so many blockchain-based apps, the data is hosted on IPFS.